KasperKnop/WEB1/docs/02-css-fundamentals.md

 ## Exercises :writing_hand_tone2:

-### Text Styling

-### A Taste For Selectors!

-To practice your CSS selector skills, try out [CSS Diner](https://flukeout.github.io/){:target="\_blank"} — a game where you have to select the right elements on a table using CSS!
+### Even More You!

+Make your personal website from last session truly your own by styling it:

+1. Set a background color for the entire page.
+2. Change the text color of specific elements (e.g., headings or paragraphs).
+3. Choose a different font by updating the font-family and adjusting the font-size for better readability.
+4. Center some of the content, such as the main heading or introduction text.
+5. Come up with more styling improvements to your site!
+6. Share your updated work in the comment section below.

 ### Box Sizing

-The webpage below contains two boxes.
+The HTML below contains two boxes.
 Change the width of the second box to match that of the first box.

 ```html
 <!DOCTYPE html>